All Episodes

 What is the impact of that?

-The House is going to vote on it, the Senate will vote on it.
+The Senate will vote on it.

-So it does it does have a fix.
+So it does have a fix.

 And at the end of the day, Biden definitely is getting a bump here.

-Are they going to be like, well, wait a minute, I don't trust the Republicans moving forward, or are they going to take a reset?
+Are they going to be like, well, wait a minute, I don't trust the Republicans moving forward?

-And once people start, you know, going to the grocery store, the gas station, and seeing how much gas costs and how much your groceries cost, when they see the interest rates aren't falling, and it's impossible.
+And once people start going to the grocery store, the gas station and seeing how much gas costs and how much your groceries cost, when they see the interest rates aren't falling and it's impossible, it's impossible for middle-class people to buy houses here in Arizona because they're so expensive and interest rates are so high.

-When they see record amount of cartel activity, when they see sons, daughters, nieces and nephews dying of fentanyl overdoses here in Arizona in record numbers, they're going to realize, well, wait a minute, there is a real choice.
+When they see record amount of cartel activity, when they see sons, daughters, nieces, and nephews dying of fentanyl overdoses here in Arizona in record numbers, they're going to realize, well, wait a minute, there is a real choice.

 And the Democrats are using this issue to not only try to drive a wedge, but it's because it's the only thing they got that's going to rally their base and hopefully flip independent Republican women.